South Fork Clearwater River

 The South Fork Clearwater River is a 62 mi long river in north-central Idaho in the United States.
 Draining about 1175 mi2, the South Fork joins with the Middle Fork Clearwater River to form the Clearwater River, a major tributary of the Snake River.

+The South Fork has been entirely free flowing since the demolition of the Grangeville Dam in 1963.

+Course

 The river is formed by the confluence of the American River and Red River in the Nez Perce National Forest at an elevation of 3901 ft.
 The roughly 20 mi American River rises at 5200 ft and flows generally south to the confluence, while the northwest flowing Red River, rising at 6100 ft, is about 25 mi long.
 The American River is sometimes considered part of the main stem.
 From the confluence the South Fork flows west through a canyon followed by Idaho State Highway 14, receiving the Crooked River from the left and Newsome Creek from the right before reaching Golden, where it receives Tenmile Creek from the left.
 Further west the river receives Johns Creek from the left, Meadow Creek from the right and Mill Creek from the left, and the gorge deepens to a maximum of some 2000 ft as the river swings north near Grangeville.
 From there the river flows generally north, past Harpster and Stites, before reaching its mouth on the Clearwater at Kooskia, at an elevation of 1224 ft.